dCache/dcache/docs/TheBook/src/main/markdown/rf-dot-commands.md

 authorised.
 You can remove all pins you created and pins created by someone with a primary group of which you are also a member.

-Immediately after removing a pin, it has state UNPINNING.
+Immediately after removing a pin, it has state READY_TO_UNPIN.
+When the pin removal starts, it transitions to state UNPINNING.
 Once all processing has completed, the pin will disappear from the pin list.
+If the pin removal fails, the pin ends up in state FAILED_TO_UNPIN; it will be retried later on.

 ##### EXAMPLES: